Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/setting-up-console-app.md

 Notice the use of string interpolation with the `$` symbol, which allows us to embed variables directly within string literals.

-## Practice Exercise
+## Optional Practice Exercise

 Modify your program to:
 1. Ask the user for their favorite color
 2. Display a message that includes their name and favorite color
-3. Add the current time (not just the date) to the output
+3. Research how to add the current time — not just the date — to the output _(e.g. Today's date is: 05/03/2025 20:51:51)_

 ## Next Steps